-VFPs can assume multiple possible forms, depending on their corresponding virus.
-Currently, the consensus is that VFPs can be grouped into 3 classes: I, II and III, each with their own characteristics, such their prefusion, pre-hairpin and post-fusion structures, orientation within virus’ membrane, types of possible triggering mechanisms and location of their fusion peptide (FPep) \citep{Apellaniz2014} \citep{Epand2003} \citep{Harrison2015} \citep{White2008}.
+VFPs can assume multiple possible forms depending on their corresponding virus.
+Currently, the consensus is that VFPs can be grouped into 3 classes: I, II and III, each with their own characteristics, such as their prefusion, pre-hairpin and post-fusion structures, orientation within virus’ membrane, types of possible triggering mechanisms and location of their FPep \citep{Apellaniz2014} \citep{Epand2003} \citep{Harrison2015} \citep{White2008}.

-The FPep is a conserved sequence within VFP of the same viral family that can insert into the host membrane, allowing the fusion of the viral envelope with the host cell's membrane.
-This peptide can promote the reaction of lipid mixing of membrane vesicles by itself, even if it is detached from the rest of the metabolite \citep{Apellaniz2014} \citep{Epand2003}.
+The FPep is a conserved sequence within VFPs of the same viral family that can insert into the host membrane, allowing the fusion of the viral envelope with the host cell membrane.
+This peptide can promote the reaction of lipid mixing of membrane vesicles by itself, even if it is detached from the rest of the VFP \citep{Apellaniz2014} \citep{Epand2003}.

-This importance of these proteins (and their FPep) within the membrane fusion process makes them potential therapeutic targets the diseases related to their respective viruses \citep{Apellaniz2014} \citep{White2008}.
-One example of this importance can be found in the defining pandemic of 2020: SARS-CoV-2.
-Being an enveloped virus, one of the key therapeutic targets that were analysed is its VFP, which is called spike (S) protein \citep{li2020targeting}.
-Several of the most promising and effective vaccines that are being developed (or already administered) for this virus are based on the S protein’s mRNA.
+The relevance of VFP and their FPep for membrane fusion highlights them as potential therapeutic targets \citep{Apellaniz2014} \citep{White2008}.
+As an example, the therapeutic application of VFPs as a target can be found in the defining pandemic of 2020: COVID-19.
+Being an enveloped virus, one of the key therapeutic targets of SARS-CoV-2 is its VFP, the spike (S) protein \citep{li2020targeting}.
+The most promising and effective vaccines under development or already administrated for this virus are based on the S protein’s mRNA.
 This group of vaccines include the Moderna’s mRNA-1273 \citep{jackson2020mrna} and the Pfizer-BioNTech’s BNT162b2 mRNA \citep{polack2020safety}.
-In both of them, the mRNA molecule is inserted into a lipid nanoparticle, that stabilizes the sequence until it can enter our cells.
-Once inside the cells, they will produce the protein in its prefusion conformation.
-These molecules induce an immune response on the organism, which will produce antibodies to target those proteins.
+In both, the mRNA molecule is inserted into a lipid nanocarrier that stabilizes the mRNA and delivers it into human cells.
+The mRNA once inside a cell is translated to produce the S protein in its prefusion conformation.
+The presence of those proteins in the human cells induces an immune response on the organism, which will produce antibodies that can target those proteins.